 Navy bean soup with canned beans: simply save time and use 3 14 oz cans of navy beans.
 This will reduce the cooking time to 20 minutes.

-Navy bean soup slow cooker: simply put all the ingredients with a bit liquid or oil in your slow cooker.
+Navy bean soup slow cooker: simply put all the ingredients with a bit of liquid or oil in your slow cooker.
 Set a time when it should be ready for you and your family.

 Love seeing all your remakes!

 - 2 cups dried navy beans (1 pound), soaked